RyanMagyar/billboard-rewind/Privacy.md

 ## 5. User Rights

-- You may revoke Playlist Rewind’s access to your Spotify account at any time via your Spotify settings.
+- You may revoke Playlist Rewind’s access to your Spotify account at any time via your [Spotify settings](https://www.spotify.com/account/apps/) by selecting "Remove Access" for Playlist Rewind.
-- If you have questions about your data, contact us at [your contact email].

 ---